top of page

 Co-founder

-In his professional capacity, Cedric manages eight reentry programs including the Positive Directions TRP Academy, the Minna Project, the Billie Holiday Stabilization Center, and HER House.
-The commonality of these public service roles is his ability to effectuate strategic partnerships to create, grow and sustain operational efficiencies geared toward recovery, prevention, or limit criminal justice system involvement, promotion of public safety, and coordination of activities with other state and private agencies.
-His collaborative approach has resulted in strong community alliances and the creation of a service model to deliver specialty-skilled evaluation and treatment services for individuals with serious mental illness and/or substance abuse disorders who become involved in the criminal justice system and to serve the courts and other components of the criminal justice system.
-Cedric’s leadership to shape the future of recovery service delivery to include teaching, learning, and research; to advance the health and well-being of people; and to contribute to civic engagement and a more just and ethical society.
+In his professional role, Cedric oversees eight reentry programs, including the Positive Directions TRP Academy, the Minna Project, the Billie Holiday Stabilization Center, and HER House.
+His work is marked by his ability to forge strategic partnerships that enhance operational efficiency, support recovery and prevention, reduce criminal justice system involvement, and promote public safety.
+His collaborative approach has strengthened community alliances and established a service model that delivers specialized evaluation and treatment for individuals with serious mental illness and substance abuse disorders who interact with the criminal justice system.

 westside-community-services.jpg